allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 Any aware Java programmer knows the division of memory into young and old generation areas.
 People interested in details are probably also familiar with the more precise division into eden, survivor, tenured and perm.
-There is a number of excellent articles discussing this topic (like [this one](https://www.betsol.com/blog/java-memory-management-for-java-virtual-machine-jvm/)), so we won’t go into details.
+There are many excellent articles discussing this topic (like [this one](https://www.betsol.com/blog/java-memory-management-for-java-virtual-machine-jvm/)), so we won’t go into details.
 Instead, we will focus on a very specialised area of memory that the GC has no control over, which is the off-heap memory, sometimes also called native memory.
 This is a special area under the